zencart/documentation/content/user/troubleshooting/secure_and_nonsecure.md

 ---
-title: This page contains both secure and nonsecure items (or "Unauthenticated content" or "connection partially encrypted")
+title: Secure and nonsecure items
 description: Zen Cart error this page contains both secure and nonsecure items (or "Unauthenticated content" or "connection partially encrypted")
 category: troubleshooting
 weight: 10
 ---

 ### Problem:

-This happens on all my "secure" pages, such as Login, My Account and Checkout.
+One or more of these things happen on some or all of my "secure" pages, such as Login, My Account and Checkout.

+- I am seeing a broken padlock

-When I click the Log In link as a customer i get prompted with the security prompts stating:
+- When I click the Log In link as a customer i get prompted with the security prompts stating:

     "This page contains both secure and nonsecure items.
     Do you want to display the nonsecure items?"

-or
-"Page contains unauthenticated content"
+- "Page contains unauthenticated content"

-or
-"connection partially encrypted"
+- "connection partially encrypted"

 ### Solution:

-That indicates that somewhere in your templates or stylesheets you have hard-coded actual URL links to `http://xxxxxxxxx`  instead of using relative paths to objects.
+That indicates that somewhere in your templates or stylesheets you have hard-coded actual URL links to `http://xxxxxxxxx`,  instead of using relative paths.

 This can also happen if you have added banners with `http://` links and not told them to skip display on SSL pages.